ipfs-shipyard/pinning-service-compliance/nft.storage.md

   "results": {}
 }
 ```
-## Can delete pin with requestid 'baeaaadbzgywdqnbuge4tinbshe' - 🟢 SUCCESS
+## Can delete pin with requestid 'baeaaadbxgiwdsmzwgaztenbsha' - 🟢 SUCCESS

 ### Expectations (2/2 successful)